speleobrad/speleobrad.github.io/_posts/2023-03-20-measuring.md

 Direct measurement can tell us overall murkiness of the water, but will not tell us if suspended matter is large (pieces of leaves, for example) or small (like in milk).
 Measuring backscatter will give us some hints about the size, so we'll need not one but two light-sensitive receivers.

-First choice is to use one of the I<sup>2</sup>C enabled, easy to read, temperature compensated, lux calibrated, all-singing, all-dancing modules, like TSL... or VIL... but they cost few bucks per piece and will drive total price en mass.
+First choice is to use one of the I<sup>2</sup>C enabled, easy to read, temperature compensated, lux calibrated, all-singing, all-dancing modules, like TSL2501 or VEML6030, or... but they cost few bucks per piece and will drive total price en mass.
 Instead I decided to sacrifice 2 analog GPIO inputs from MCU, using regular ultra-cheap photoresistors.

 Tricky part is assembling all of this - to measure backscatter, we should measure intersection of a 15&deg; cone of light shining from LEDs and 15&deg; cone of light coming to photo resistor.
 Rest of the light (secondary backscatter) should be discarded or attenuated so it doesn't interfere with the measurement.